JMNugent1/war-by-country/README.md

 ### Project limitations

-- Coordinates need to be reiterated with the addition of a player name to insure quality control of the data when merging. orginally coordinates were iterated seperatly and then added to the main database.
+- Coordinates need to be reiterated with the addition of a player name to insure quality control of the data when merging.
+Orginally, coordinates were iterated seperatly and then added to the main database.

 - Githubs incompatibility with flask apps.
 Potential solutions include storing geojason on a AWS server for us with D3 library.